kevinctofel/Gatsby/posts/the-experiment-living-a-mobile-life-without-apple-or-google.md

 I'm not suggesting or trying to convince you to follow in my tracks.
 If you want to for your own valid reasons, that's fine.

 For work reasons, I can't feasibly abandon some of the apps and services that I use.
 I run a Chromebook site, for example, so I need to maintain a Google account.
+I also test many Amazon Echo, Apple HomeKit and Google Home devices for my contributions on [an IoT site ](https://www.staceyoniot.com)& [podcast](https://www.iotpodcast.com).
 This experiment is more geared towards my personal use of mobile devices, apps and services.

 ## Researching the few available options